 2 tablespoons olive oil

 Gather the ingredients.

 In a medium bowl, combine cream cheese, mayonnaise, salt, garlic powder, onion powder, and cayenne pepper until smooth.

 Spread the cream cheese mixture into a 9-inch pie pan.
 Cover and chill until ready to serve.

 To prepare the crostini, drizzle the baguette slices with olive oil.
-Bake in a 350 degree F oven for about 10 minutes or until lightly browned.
+Bake in a 350 F oven for about 10 minutes or until lightly browned.
 Cool before serving.

 When ready to serve, top the chilled cream cheese mixture with the shredded lettuce, crumbled bacon, and diced tomatoes.

 For a lighter version of this dip, just make a few smart swaps.

 - Turkey bacon: Use crisped and crumbled turkey bacon instead of traditional pork bacon.
 Turkey bacon has roughly 25% fewer calories and 35% less saturated fat.

 - Low-fat cream cheese: When you opt for low-fat cream cheese instead of the regular version, you save about half the fat and reduce the calories about 40%.
 Sometimes you might see lower fat cream cheeses labeled as Neufchatel in your grocers dairy case.
 Fat-free cream cheese is not recommended in this recipe.